 As you might find it hard to select a good indicator metric for various use cases, Dynatrace offers a collection of out-of-the-box SLO templates that support major use cases—service availability, web application performance, mobile app availability, and synthetic availability.
 (See the action buttons in the screenshot above for each of these important templates.)

 Once you’ve selected your SLI metrics and successfully defined the list of your SLOs, you can show SLO statuses directly in your Dynatrace dashboards.
 Build your own Site Reliability Engineering (SRE) dashboards by adding Service-level objective tiles next to your other important monitoring data.

 We ourselves have a long history of using Dynatrace for progressive delivery at cloud scale, leveraging SRE concepts to make faster decisions on whether “To Release or Not Release” a new product version to our customer base.
 Over the past months, we’ve also worked very closely with Google to bring new SLO capabilities into our Software Intelligence Platform to enable all our users to scale their SRE practices.
-Watch this talk about Automated SLO Management for more information.

 Site Reliability Engineering 101